Commercial Surveyor Services

 What is a PPM Survey?

 A Planned Preventative Maintenance (PPM) Survey is a tool for property owners to manage budgets and proactively keep their property in a good state of repair.
 It’s a practical approach to maintenance, designed to avoid failures and unexpected maintenance costs or unplanned disturbances from reactive works.
-A PPM report identifies the repair and maintenance needs for each element of a property along with estimate costs and timescales.
+A PPM report identifies the repair and maintenance needs for each element of a property along with estimated costs and timescales.
 Surveyors work with property owners to tailor the report to suit their requirements regarding budgets, timescales or any other factors that require consideration.

 Benefits of a PPM Survey